Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

 \begin{lemma} If a node~$p$ decides on \texttt{input}$_r$, another node~$q$ also decides, and nodes~$p$ and~$q$ are connected by a reliable path at a round when they have already decided, then $q$ has node~$r$ as settled in its snapshot at this round. \end{lemma}

-\begin{proof} Suppose $q$ does not have $r$ in its snapshot as settled at the first round in which both $p$ and~$q$ have completed surveys, to arrive at a contradiction.
-Nodes $p$ and $q$ have each other in their active connected components, by Lemma~\ref{lem:OL-components}.
-Let $\gamma=(s_1,\ldots, s_k)$ be a path consisting of active links that connects $p=s_1$ with $q=s_k$ just after both $p$ and $q$ have completed surveys and such that $q$ settled~$p$ by a chain of \texttt{Timestamps} that arrived through this path.
-Let node~$s_i$ on the path~$\gamma$ be such that $i$ is the greatest index $j$ of a node~$s_j$ in~$\gamma$ that settled~$r$ in its snapshot.
-Such an index~$i$ exists because node~$p=s_1$ has this property.
+\begin{proof} Suppose $q$ does not have $r$ in its snapshot as settled at the first round in which both $p$ and~$q$ have completed their surveys, to arrive at a contradiction.
+The nodes $p$ and $q$ have each other in their active connected components, by Lemma~\ref{lem:OL-components}.
+Let $\gamma=(s_1,\ldots, s_k)$ be a path consisting of the active links that connect $p=s_1$ with $q=s_k$ just after both $p$ and $q$ have completed their surveys and such that $q$ settled~$p$ by a chain of \texttt{Timestamps} that arrived through this path.
+Let a node~$s_i$ on the path~$\gamma$ be such that $i$ is the greatest index $j$ of a node~$s_j$ in~$\gamma$ that has settled~$r$ in its snapshot.
+Such an index~$i$ exists because the node~$p=s_1$ has this property.
 The inequality $i<k$ holds because $q=s_k$ does not have $r$ settled in its snapshot.
-There is a path $\delta=(t_1,\ldots,t_m)$ from~$r=t_1$ to~$s_i=t_m$ consisting of active links through which \texttt{Timestamps} arrived first bringing $\texttt{state}_r$ to make $s_i$ settle~$r$.
-Consider a path $\zeta$ consisting of active links obtained by concatenating $\delta$ with a part of $\gamma$ starting at $s_i$ and ending at~$s_k=q$, where $i<k$.
+There is a path $\delta=(t_1,\ldots,t_m)$ from~$r=t_1$ to~$s_i=t_m$ consisting of active links through which \texttt{Timestamps} arrived first bringing $\texttt{state}_r$ to enable $s_i$ to settle~$r$.
+Consider a path $\zeta$ consisting of the active links obtained by concatenating $\delta$ with a part of $\gamma$ starting at $s_i$ and ending at~$s_k=q$, where $i<k$.
 Let us denote the nodes on this path as $(u_1,\ldots,u_\ell)=\zeta$, where $u_1=r$ and $u_\ell=q$.

-At the first round, node~$u_\ell=q$ learns a state of its neighbor~$u_{\ell-1}$.
-At the second round, node~$u_\ell$ settles~$u_{\ell-1}$ and hears of the node~$u_{\ell-2}$.
+At the first round, the node~$u_\ell=q$ learns a state of its neighbor~$u_{\ell-1}$.
+At the second round, the node~$u_\ell$ settles~$u_{\ell-1}$ and hears of the node~$u_{\ell-2}$.
 In general, a node~$u_j$, such that $j>1$, hears of its neighbor~$u_{j-1}$ at the first round and settles it at the second round.
 If a node~$u_j$ settles its neighbor~$u_{j-1}$ at a round then it also hears of the node~$u_{j-2}$ as still unsettled.
-This creates a chain of dependencies such that node~$u_j$ heard of a node up the path~$\zeta$ towards~$r$ that is still unsettled and in the same connected component in its snapshot.
+This creates a chain of dependencies such that the node~$u_j$ heard of a node up the path~$\zeta$ towards~$r$ that is still unsettled and in the same connected component in its snapshot.